shakacode/react_on_rails/docs/guides/tutorial.md

 # React on Rails Basic Tutorial

-**November 11, 2020**: See the example repo of [React on Rails Tutorial With SSR, HMR fast refresh, and TypeScript](https://github.com/shakacode/react_on_rails_tutorial_with_ssr_and_hmr_fast_refresh) for a new way to setup the creation of your SSR bundle with `rails/webpacker`.
-This file will be update shortly.
-Most of it is still relevant.
+_Also see the example repo of [React on Rails Tutorial With SSR, HMR fast refresh, and TypeScript](https://github.com/shakacode/react_on_rails_demo_ssr_hmr)_

 -----

-*Updated for Ruby 2.7.1, Rails 6.0.3.1, React on Rails v12.5.0, and Shakapacker v6*
+*Updated for Ruby 2.7, Rails 7, React on Rails v13, and Shakapacker v6*

 This tutorial guides you through setting up a new or existing Rails app with **React on Rails**, demonstrating Rails + React + Redux + Server Rendering.